latacora/unsiemly/README.md

      using; for example, on ElasticSearch this will set index names, but on StackDriver it will set the log name.

 A simple builtin `:stdout` SIEM type exists that just prints each message.
-It takes no additional options.
+The following options exist (where `stdout` is an alias for the `unsiemly.stdout` namespace):

+   * `::stdout/pretty-print` (boolean, optional): if true, pretty prints the records to stdout.
+If false or unset, uses regular println (which mushes everything together on one line).

 For ElasticSearch, the `::u/siem-type` value is `:elasticsearch`.
 The indices are automatically partitioned by day, formatted as `$yourlogname-yyyy-MM-dd`.